Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Callide is a vital asset for the regional agricultural economy in Queensland.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
-Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.
+Without the buffer provided by this massive 136 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

 The surrounding catchment of Callide also supports diverse local flora and fauna.
-When capacity allows, Callide becomes a hub for regional tourism and water sports.
+During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact